MyGQPrivate/gqWarning/readme.txt

-git is a version control system.
+8git is a version control system.
 123123123
 git is free software
 hhhaaa